East Coast fever: Treatment and control

 One study using the medicinal plant Peganum harmala showed it to have a lifesaving effect on cattle infected with East Coast fever.

-The classical treatment with tetracyclines (1970–1990) cannot provide efficiency more than 50%.
+The classical treatment with tetracyclines (1970–1990) cannot provide efficiency above 50%.

-Since the early 1990s, buparvaquone is used in bovine theileriosis with remarkable results (90 to 98% recovery).
+Since the early 1990s, buparvaquone has been used in bovine theileriosis with 90 to 98% recovery.

-Other than buparvaquone, another chemotherapeutic options is parvaquone, e.g. Clexon.
+Other than buparvaquone, another chemotherapeutic option is parvaquone, e.g. Clexon.
 Halofuginone lactate has also been shown to have an 80.5% efficacy against Theirelia parva parva infections.
 The ultimate factor that causes death is pulmonary edema.

 In May 2010, a vaccine to protect cattle against East Coast fever reportedly had been approved and registered by the governments of Kenya, Malawi and Tanzania.
 This consists of cryopreserved sporozoites from crushed ticks, but it is expensive and can cause disease.

 Control of the disease relies on control of ticks of domestic animals.
 This is a major concern in tropical countries with large livestock populations, especially in the endemic area.
 Pesticides (acaricides) are applied in dipping baths or spray races, and cattle breeds with good ability to acquire immune resistance to the vector ticks are used.

 Future treatment and control research will be informed by Gardner et al 2005's genome and protein expression and Bishop et al 2005's expression-by-stage and antigen results.